kondziug/LotR_simulator/README.md

 # LotR_simulator
-Basic simulator of Lord of the Rings card game.
+Basic simulator of the Lord of the Rings card game.